pupak250194/Physical-Methods-of-Biology---Enzyme-Reactions/README.md

 The repository is composed of the following:

 * `GUIs`: directory containing the GUIs to investigate different types of chemical reactions and containing the `Simulatior-Outputs` subfolder, where all simulation results are saved automatically.
+The outputs are named after the values set to perform the simulation - e.g. E100-S10 stands for 100 molecules of enzyme E vs 10 molecules of substrate S.
 * `SimulationFunctionsOnly.py file`: file containing the functions required to run the simulation for the deterministic solution of the system.
 * `Stochastic chemical kinetics`: repository containing all files required to perform stochastic simulations.